pjryan126/ng-docker/README.md

-# Flask-Docker
+# Ng-Docker

-A Docker container for developing and deploying Flask applications.
+A Docker container for developing and deploying Angular applications.

 ## Getting Started